Weather in Maui

 Kihei's leeward sunshine

 Kihei sits on the dry, leeward side of Maui, so it gets a fraction of the rain the windward side sees.
-Cloud cover usually burns off early.
-(We’re amateur weather geeks, so rainfall is the first thing we check before recommending a neighborhood.)
+Days tend to be sunny while trade winds blow North to South through much of the year to keep it from feeling too hot.

 A layered cocktail with yellow and dark brown liquid served in a glass with ice cubes, garnished with a slice of pineapple and a straw, set against a backdrop of green foliage.